Category: Tax Advice

 What filing status should I choose?

-Your federal tax filing status is based on your marital and family situation.
-It is an important factor in determining whether you must file a return, what your standard deduction is, and your correct amount of tax.
+You should select your federal filing status based on your marital status and family situation.
+Selecting the correct status is an important factor for whether you must file a return, what your standard deduction is, and having the correct amount of tax calculated.

 Your marital status on the last day of the year determines your status for the entire year.
 If more than one filing status applies, you may choose the one that gives you the lowest tax obligation.

-Head of Household - You may be able to file as head of household if you meet all the following requirements:
+Head of Household - If you meet all three of the following requirements, you may be able to file as head of household per the IRS:

 *If your spouse died during the current tax year, you can use married filing jointly as your filing status for this year if you otherwise qualify to use that status.
 The year of death is the last year for which you can file jointly with your deceased spouse.